 “Wine gave a sort of gallantry to their own failure.”

-I recently finished this novel packed with money lessons.
+I recently finished The Beautiful and Damned by Fitzgerald, packed with money lessons.
 It explores the decadence of money, social classes, socialites, and elitism.
 The lives of F. Scott Fitzgerald and his wife Zelda likely serve as a model for this work.

 Anthony Patch has returned to upper-crust Manhattan, having graduated from Harvard.
 He socializes with his wealthy friends, parties, and drinks heavily.
 Partying leaves little time for a career or work.
 As a presumptive heir to his grandfather’s fortune, he has no motivation to be purposeful.
 His grandfather, Adam Patch, raised Anthony after his parents died.
 The elder Patch made his wealth on Wall Street.
 Grandpa provides Anthony with an ample allowance.
 However, he has no patience for Anthony’s idleness, drinking, and lack of purposefulness.
 It doesn’t sit well with Adam, who is for prohibition politics.